Translation disclaimer (Translation disclaimer)

 Other organisations that can give specialist support include:

 There is a range of support groups and activities across Calderdale for carers.
-These provide social opportunities and a chance to meet other carers.
+These offer the chance to meet other carers and socialise.

-We work closely with our health and housing partners to make sure that any support you get is joined up.
-This is so you do not have to keep "telling your story".
+We work closely with our housing/health partners and local support providers.
+This makes sure that support you get is joined up and you do not have to keep "telling your story".

 Housing services